rcs-group1-wise2526/docs/Proposals/proposal_daniel.md

 ## Proposal: Assessing the Political Alignment of Thought of Explicitly Biased LLMs

-### Determining whether LLMs trained towards providing explicitly biased responses will be more internally consistent in their held beliefs
+### Determining whether LLMs trained towards providing explicitly biased responses will be more internally consistent in their held beliefs.

 ---